SherlockShiYL/SEngine/README.md

 ## Projects:
 - **EngineCodeTest:** Algorithms test project.
-   - Path Finding: JPS+A*
+   - Path Finding: BFS, DFS, Dijkstra, A*, JPS+A*
+   - Quadtree vs Quadrant
+- **DriverSimulator:** Use NEAT to simulate drivers driving a car.
+- **GATravellingSalesman:** Practice of Genetic Algorithm.
+- **MapEditor:** 2D Tile Map Editor, implemented ImGui as Visual Menu.
+In progress...
 - num_Hello* in class 3D project.
 - Marble: TCP LAN Game.
 There are server and client exe files.
-- **DriverSimulator:** Use NEAT to simulate drivers driving a car.
-- **GATravellingSalesman:** Practice of Genetic Algorithm.
 - *RayTracing: Non-finished.*
 - *RTSGame: Non-finshed, Only one 3D Tank model inside.*
 - Slayer: 2D RPG game, in progress...